vpdolan/Assignments/Assignment-02/README.md

 ### Description

-Convert yesterdays assignment into a project with and html and css file.
+Convert yesterdays assignment into a project.

 ### Objectives